Select a form

 - Meet legal requirements, with particular reference to identifying unauthorised absence.

-- Check registers daily and phone parents of absentees and identify patterns of absence and lateness, if they are occurring.
+- Check registers twice daily and phone parents of absentees and identify patterns of absence and lateness, if they are occurring.

 - If absence/punctuality become a matter of concern, use strategies devised in order to raise parental awareness of the importance of attendance and punctuality, so that they will make more effort to ensure their child attends school punctually and regularly (see next section ‘Strategies to Promote and Maintain Attendance and Punctuality).